asteinkrauss/7900Group2/README.md

 # Define the research question

 We aim to analyze the affordability of fruits and vegetables based on the average American household income by state over multiple years.
 We hope to investigate whether income constraints influence access to fresh produce versus alternative forms (i.e., canned/frozen) and how this impacts adherence to dietary guidelines.
-The findings could inform policymakers responsible for food pricing regulations and programs like food stamps, helping them understand the challenges individuals and families face in accessing nutritious foods and potentially guiding adjustments to policies or interventions aimed at improving dietary habits
+The findings could inform policymakers responsible for food pricing regulations and programs like food stamps, helping them understand the challenges individuals and families face in accessing nutritious foods and potentially guiding adjustments to policies or interventions aimed at improving dietary habits, particularly considering potential differences in affordability between fruits and vegetables.

 # Define decision maker and the decision to be made
 # Provide a short description of the nature of the provided data set and explain how these characteristics affect your analysis methodology.